julfabre/ezdocker-stack/Readme.md

 they will be created the first time the container is run, and be persisted when it is shut down.
 The created database will be empty, and you will need to fill it up with application data using some SQL or other script which will be provided as part of the Application.
-If you want to change the database name (default is 'ezdev'), just create an environment variable named `MYSQL_DATABASE` in `docker-compose.env.local` file.
+If you want to change the database name (default is 'dp8'), just create an environment variable named `MYSQL_DATABASE` in `docker-compose.env.local` file.

 	MYSQL_DATABASE=mydbname